sergi0gs/Marvel_vs_DC/README.md

 You can execute this project in the link 👇: https://colab.research.google.com/drive/10FLK0zI3RWUyMDFuFGhjRH1ImmZWYKKO?authuser=2#scrollTo=JJq8smoyAiU_

-# Resources
+# RESOURCES
 We are going to use the next 3 datasets 👇:
 1. [SuperHero.csv](https://github.com/sergi0gs/Marvel_vs_DC/blob/main/datasets/SuperheroDataset.csv)
 2. [heroes_information.csv](https://github.com/sergi0gs/Marvel_vs_DC/blob/main/datasets/heroes_information.csv)
 3. [super_hero_powers.csv](https://github.com/sergi0gs/Marvel_vs_DC/blob/main/datasets/super_hero_powers.csv)

-# What do we want to know? ❓❓❓❓
+# WHAT DO WE WANT TO KNOW? ❓❓❓❓
 1. [How many heroes are there in DC Comics and Marvel Comics?](#1how-many-heroes-are-there-in-dc-comics-and-marvel-comics)
 2. [What is the predominant gender in the characters of DC Comics and Marvel Comics?](#2what-is-the-predominant-gender-in-the-characters-of-dc-comics-and-marvel-comics)
 3. [What is the predominant race in both comics?](#3what-is-the-predominant-race-in-both-comics)